hummelm10/steamdeck_startup_animations/README.md

 The chances summed up are **8**:
 - **1** for each `hello-there` (by default in this case) and `those_bastards_lied_to_me`,
 - **2** for `dindu.nuffin` and
 - **4** for `seymour waiting for fry`.

-This means the first two videos have only 12.5% chance to play each, the third 25% and the last one 50%.
+This means the first two videos have only a 12.5% chance to play each, the third 25% and the last one 50%.
 In the long run they should play in those ratios.

 # So far, I've made boot animations from the following consoles: